 \subsection{Minimum film thickness}

 In figure \ref{fig3}(a), we plot the minimum gas film thickness $h_m$ as a function of the impact velocity for $T_s$ varying from $105\si{\degreeCelsius}$ to $295\si{\degreeCelsius}$.
-The minimum distance separating the liquid from the solid is of the order of a few hundred nanometres, and is strongly affected by the substrate temperature: at fixed impact velocity, $h_m$ monotonically increases with increasing superheat.
+The minimum distance separating the liquid from the solid is of the order of a few hundred nanometres, \revP{and we do not observe film thicknesses below $200 \, \si{\nano\meter}$ due to the occurrence of liquid-solid contact driven by isolated surface asperities or contamination \citep{kolinski2014_2,ruiter2012,chantelot2021}.}

+The minimum thickness is strongly affected by the substrate temperature: at fixed impact velocity, $h_m$ monotonically increases with increasing superheat.

 For fixed $T_s$ and $R$, the data suggest a power-law decay of $h_m$ with $U$, $h_m \propto U^{-\alpha}$.
 The exponent associated to this power-law decay decreases as larger impact velocities are probed and the substrate temperature is increased.
 Indeed, while from $T_s = 105 \si{\degreeCelsius}$ to $T_s = 178 \si{\degreeCelsius}$ the observed exponent is in agreement with the value $\alpha = 2.0 \pm 0.2$ reported by \citet{chantelot2021}, the data suggests that $\alpha$ deviates from this value at larger superheat and impact velocities.
-Qualitatively, this behaviour is reminiscent of that observed by \citet{mandre2012} at the transition from capillary to inertial dominance at the neck, yet it is markedly different as the strong influence of $T_s$ discriminates this case from impacts on isothermal substrates.
+Qualitatively, this behaviour is reminiscent of that observed by \citet{mandre2012} at the transition from capillary to inertial dominance at the neck, yet it is markedly different as the strong influence of $T_s$ discriminates this case from impacts on \revP{non-superheated} substrates.